mack-aroni/stopwatch-webapp/README.md

 # stopwatch-webapp

-Created for personal use as a mini-project
+Created for personal use as a mini-project and heavily based off of https://www.online-stopwatch.com/timer/

 Utilizes Flask to take in and process an input from the URL (URL input used instead of interface because of personal preference)